GeForceLegend/Minecraft-3D-Default/README.md

 - 3D Models with default textures;

-- Optifine Custom Entity Models(not support 1.8);
+- Optifine Custom Entity Models(not support 1.8 with Optifine version below L5);

-- Optifine self-illuminating textures(not support 1.8);
+- Optifine self-illuminating textures(not support 1.8 with Optifine version below L5);

 - Texture bug fix for default models(This won't work correctly when playing without Optifine but loading Optifine edition.
-Please choose no-Optifine edition when you are not using Optifine.)
+Please choose no_Optifine edition when you are not using Optifine.)

 - PBR self-illuminating textures(Only supported by few shaders such as [Wisom Shader](https://github.com/bobcao3/Wisdom-Shaders).)